 ovarian$ecog.ps <- factor(ovarian$ecog.ps, levels = c("1", "2"), labels = c("good", "bad"))

-Here we can see that the patients with regime 1 or “A” are having a higher risk than those with regime “B”.
-Similarly, the one with younger age has a low probability of death and the one with higher age has higher death probability.
+Here we can see that the patients with regime 1 or “A” have a higher risk than those with regime “B.” Similarly, the one with younger age has a low probability of death, and the one with higher age has a higher death probability.

-This is a guide to Survival Analysis in R. Here we discuss the basic concept with necessary packages and types of survival analysis in R along with its implementation.
+This is a guide to Survival Analysis in R. Here; we discuss the basic concept with necessary packages and types of survival analysis in R and its implementation.
 You may also look at the following articles to learn more –